ansibleguy/webui/docs/source/usage/credentials.rst

 You can define :code:`global` and :code:`user` credentials.

-The saved credential secrets are returned to the user/Web-UI!
+The saved credential secrets are never returned to the user/Web-UI!
 They are saved encrypted to the database!

 The UI at :code:`Jobs - Credentials` allows you to manage them.